here's some info i got on this matter.

 may point to defects in the current theory of gravitation.

-contributing to this topic seems like a good thing, yet evaluating/analyzing the relevant points proved tiresome, hope we get some more info. on
+contributing to this project seems a good thing to do, yet evaluating/analyzing the relevant points proved tiresome, hope we get some more info. on